Mobile DJ for Berlin-Wartenberg

 That is exactly why every wedding is something special to me as a DJ.
 I prefer to prepare weddings together with the couple in a personal meeting at the venue itself.
 In that final conversation we go through every highlight of the celebration so as little as possible is left to chance and typical planning mistakes can be avoided.
 I also speak with the person taking on the role of toastmaster so that guests planning surprises get the support they need as well.

 Anyone looking for a wedding DJ has usually already answered the biggest question about the celebration: the right venue.
 Often it is already booked, sometimes there is still a shortlist with two or three beautiful places nearby.
-"Clubhaus" in Alt-Hohenschönhausen may well be one of them.
+Bar in the Water Tower in Alt-Hohenschönhausen may well be one of them.
 In any case, The borough of Lichtenberg offers plenty of options, and it is wise to enquire about the DJ as soon as the venue becomes more concrete.

 ➥ DJ for emergencies